phueb/Zorro/README.md

 1. open-ended: model to be evaluated, predicts whatever word, in its vocabulary, replaces `<MASK>` best.
 2. forced-choice: model to be evaluated, must chose between two alternative sentences.

-Each task flavor is associated with 2 files, one for generating, and another for scoring predictions.
+Each task type is associated with 2 files, one for generating, and another for scoring predictions.

 ## How words were chosen